 These two beautiful boys are now three and four years old and they are my everything.
 I struggle to put words together to describe how they make me feel or the love I have for them.
 They are both so different on so many levels but exactly the same at the same time.
 They are both scary clever and insanely beautiful, if I do say so myself.
 One is such a good boy in every possible way with a heart of gold and is every mothers dream.
 The other has so much love in him but also has a wicked sense of humour and a rather cheeky side… but I’ll let you figure out which is which!
 They both keep me on my toes and life has been crazy since they arrived.
 It’s very loud (which Farmer Ben hates) and we are constantly on the go but I love it, even on the days where I’m pulling out my hair because I have two nutty children running around my feet playing pirate chase games or really bad hide and seek games where one will literally shout “where are you?” and the other will shout from the distance “Here!”

 But it’s all part of the fun right?

-So, that’s me very briefly touching on me, what makes me me, and where I’ve been until now.
+So that’s me very briefly touching on me, what makes me me, and where I’ve been until now.
 Actually reading it back there could have been 10 more pages but I realise this is a hell of a read already… Sorry!
-But I wanted to touch on the main points in my life that has made me who I am today.
+But I wanted to touch on the main points in my life.
+The points that make me who I am today.
 The reasons that I have so much to say.

-Follow my life and you won’t just get one subject you’ll get several, from living with disabled parents to mental health to farm life and being a stay home mummy trying to build her own business and of course all of the drama (because it really does seem to follow me) along the way!
+Follow my life and you won’t just get one subject you’ll get several, from living with disabled parents to mental health to farm life and being a stay home mummy trying to find her own way, and of course all of the drama (because it really does seem to follow me) along the way!

 I’ve come to learn that my life hasn’t been a “normal” one but I’ve never liked normal anyway!